 If she’s not, we judge his standards.

-If she posts sexy photos, she’s desperate.
+If she dresses too sexy, she’s desperate.

 If she’s confident, she’s “full of herself.”